2001 NCAA Division I men's basketball tournament: Upsets

-This tournament featured many upsets in the first two rounds, with two #13 seeds and two #12 seeds winning in the first.
+This tournament featured many upsets in the first two rounds, with pairs of #10, #11, #12, and #13 seeds winning in the first and a #10, #11, and #12 seeds all making it to the Sweet 16.
 The best remembered and most unexpected occurred when Hampton beat number 2 seed Iowa State 58–57 in the first round.
 The Pirates were down by as much as 11 in the game and outscored the Cyclones 10–0 in the final seven minutes of the game.
 Tarvis Williams made the winning shot with 6.9 seconds left.
 The video of Hampton coach Steve Merfield being lifted in the air by player David Johnson during the celebration has become a classic clip, often played by CBS and ESPN to showcase the excitement of the underdog in the NCAA tournament.

 Hampton became only the fourth #15 seed to win a game since the tournament expanded to 64 teams in 1985 and the first since 1997.
 They went on to lose to Georgetown in the second round, failing to become the first seed that low to make the Round of 16.
 The Pirates were the last #15 seed to advance in the tournament until 2012, in which two #15 seeds beat their #2-seeded opponents.

-12-seed Gonzaga also made the Sweet 16 for the third year in a row, all as a double digit seed.
+Temple became just the 3rd #11 seed to make it to the Elite Eight since the tournament had expanded, upsetting #6 Texas and #3 Florida on the way.
+In the same region, 12-seed Gonzaga made the Sweet 16 for the third year in a row, all as a double digit seed.
+Both teams would lose to defending champion #1 Michigan State who, along with #7 Penn State, were the only top seeds to make it past the second round in that region (Penn State would lose to Temple in the Sweet 16).